edgi-govdata-archiving/CD-Report-Spanish/README.md

 #### Create the HTML and PDF report cards from .Rmd files

 The R Markdown files in the reportcards/New directory are inputs for the runreports.R script.
-For every .Rmd file it finds in the reportcards/New directory it creates an HTML and PDF report card.
+Copy all of the .Rmd files you want to run from the New directory into its parent reportcards directory.
+For every .Rmd file runreports.R finds in the reportcards directory it creates an HTML and PDF report card and puts them into the Outputs directory.

 #### Directory structure for making report cards
 ```